jyukutyo/JVM-Math-Language/README.md

 ## What is this?

-An AST interpreter with Truffle.
+This is a language implementation of simple arithmetic operations for GraalVM.
+You can install this language into your GraalVM.

+Of course this is implemented with Truffle API.
 This program can execute four arithmetic operations.
-You can use numbers, +, -, *, /, "()", and "->" for running in another thread.
+You can use numbers, +, -, *, /, "()".
+Additionally "->" for running in another thread.

 * Lexer, Parser: ANTLR 4.7
 * AST Interpreter: Truffle in GraalVM 20.3.0